nobodyishappy/tp/docs/UserGuide.md

 `java -jar TeamTracker.jar`command to run the application (if you are not sure how to use the command terminal, refer to [this](#for-user-with-no-experience-with-command-terminal-navigating-the-command-terminal) section for a more detailed guide).<br>
-   A GUI similar to the below should appear in a few seconds.
+   A GUI similar to the below should be displayed in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/UI.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>

-   Some example commands you can try:

-   * `listtask` : Lists all tasks.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact
-   named `John Doe` to the Address Book.

-   * `deletetask 2` : Deletes the 2nd task shown in the current list.

-   * `clear` : Deletes all contacts.

-   * `addtask n/Task 1 d/Do homework p/low` : Add a task named `Task 1` with description `Do homework`
-   and priority `LOW`.

-   * `exit` : Exits the app.

-6. Congratulations, you are now a TeamTracker user!
-Get ready to take control of your tasks and contacts efficiently!
+5. Congratulations, you are now a TeamTracker user!
+Get ready to take control of your tasks and contacts efficiently!<br>
-   Refer to the [Features](#features) section below for details of each command.
+You can begin with the [Basic tutorial](#basic-tutorial-for-starters) section or refer to the [Features](#features) section if you already had prior experience.

 --------------------------------------------------------------------------------------------------------------------